 Participating in the Work-Study Program is determined by the student's financial need (total cost of attending SFA, minus family contribution) and is awarded as part of a financial aid package.
 If you are interested in receiving Work-Study in your aid package, please answer "yes" to question #31 on the Free Application for Federal Student Aid (FAFSA).

 When work study is awarded, students are granted a work-study earnings limit.
 This is the maximum amount which may be earned by the students during the academic year.
+A typical award is up to $4,400 per nine-month academic period.

 A student hired through the Work-Study Program is responsible for monitoring his earnings to ensure compliance with this prescribed limit.
 Students should therefore arrange their work schedules to avoid either under-earning or prematurely reaching their limits.
 The student is responsible for earning the entire award that has been calculated into his financial aid package.
 If the student does not reach his limit and requires the full award to meet his expenses, the balance must be made up through family or other resources.